Red Sox vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have a 16-12 record in games they were listed as the moneyline favorite (winning 57.1% of those games).
+- The Red Sox have been the moneyline favorite 29 total times this season.
+They've finished 17-12 in those games.

-- The implied moneyline probablility for this matchup gives the Red Sox a 53.5% chance to win.
+- The Red Sox have an implied moneyline win probability of 55.6% in this game.

-- Boston has combined with opponents to go over the total 40 times this season for a 40-33-2 record against the over/under.
+- Boston has had an over/under set by bookmakers 76 times, and have combined with opponents to go over the total in 40 of those games (40-34-2).

-- The Red Sox have a 2-6-0 record against the spread this season (covering only 25% of the time).
+- The Red Sox have covered only 25% of their games this season, going 2-6-0 ATS.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!